Illinois Compiled Statutes

 under the law of the United States relating to controlled substances of

-the prescriber prescribing if he is required by those laws
+the prescriber prescribing if he or she is required by those laws

 to be so